dovuofficial/guardian-php-sdk/GUARDIAN_API_REVIEW.md

 **Understanding the Guardian's Inner Workings**

-Working with the Guardian API involves a deep understanding of its inner workings, often requiring a combination of reverse engineering and navigating poor documentation.
+Working with the Guardian API involves a deep understanding of its inner workings, often requiring a combination of reverse engineering and navigating vague documentation.
 The current state of the API presents several challenges that developers must overcome to effectively use the system.

 **User Creation and Role Assignment**